Louie Anderson: Stand-up style

 Dennis Miller called him "one of the lightest on his feet comedians I know ...
 There's very few guys I'm going to leave my dressing room early (to watch). ...
 (Louie has) a Fred Astaire, with a broken leg, approach.
 Very quick thinking, and he wouldn't hammer points home, but he would do a 'weave-back' that was almost Pulp Fiction-like."

 Personal life

 In 1984, Anderson married Diane Jean Vono; however, they divorced after four months.
 In 1985, Anderson married his high school sweetheart, Norma J. Walker.
 The marriage lasted only four weeks.

 Blackmailing incident

 In 1997, Anderson was blackmailed by Richard John Gordon, who threatened to tell tabloids that Anderson sexually propositioned him in a casino in 1993.
-Between 1997 and 1998, Anderson paid Gordon $100,000 in hush money, fearing that the story would threaten his starring roles in two family-oriented series, but when Gordon's demands increased to $250,000 in 2000, Anderson's lawyer informed federal authorities.
+In 1997 and 1998, Anderson paid Gordon $100,000 in hush money, fearing that the story would threaten his starring roles in two family-oriented series, but when Gordon's demands increased to $250,000 in 2000, Anderson's lawyer informed federal authorities.
 Gordon, who was 31 at the time, was arrested after leading FBI agents on a high-speed chase along Santa Monica Boulevard.
 Gordon was fined and sentenced to 21 months in prison.